Kexin-Tang/WDB-cookbook/README.md

 >   * rem:
 >       * Relative to the root html element's font-size.
 If the root font-size is 20px, 1 rem is always 20px, 2rem is always 40px.
 6. Transition: [property name, duration, timing function, delay], [ ... ]
+7. Flexbox is a one-dimensional layout method for laying out items in rows or columns.
+Flexbox allows us to distribute space dynamically across elements of an unknown size.
+8. Flex has two axis called *main axis* & *cross axis*, set property 'flex-direction' to set the main axis.

 ---